 When you have received your passport containing your entry clearance vignette (visa sticker) or, if applicable, you have been issued with digital immigration status, you’ll be able to arrange your travel to the UK.
 The Home Office advise against booking non-refundable travel until you receive the outcome to your Student route application.

 Do not travel before your Student visa is issued and valid.
-You can check the valid from date on your entry clearance sticker or digital immigration status, do not arrive in the UK before this date.
-If you arrive before your Student permission is valid, you may be refused entry or may be entered as a visitor and won’t be allowed to study.
+You can check the valid from date on your entry clearance sticker (if you have one) or your UKVI decision letter, do not arrive in the UK before this date.
+If you arrive before your Student permission is valid, you may be refused entry or may be entered incorrectly as a Visitor and won’t be allowed to study.
+(Please note we have seen some errors with eVisa start dates so please do not rely on this).

 Once you have received the UKVI decision, you will have things to do; read our Student route outcome page to find out what you should do next.